 Synthetic investment contracts generally impose conditions on both the Plan and the issuer.
 If an event of default occurs and is not cured, the non-defaulting party may terminate the contract.
 The following may cause the Plan to be in default: a breach of material obligation under the contract; a material misrepresentation; or a material amendment to the Plan agreement.
 The issuer may be in default if it breaches a material obligation under the investment contract; makes a material misrepresentation; is acquired or reorganized.
 If, in the event of default of an issuer, the Plan were unable to obtain a replacement the Plan could seek to add additional issuers over time to diversify the Plan's exposure to such risk, but there is no assurance the Plan may be able to do so.
 The combination of the default of an issuer and an inability to obtain a replacement agreement could render the Plan unable to achieve its objective of maintaining a stable contract value.
 The terms of an investment contract generally provide for settlement of payments only upon termination of the contract or total liquidation of the covered investments.
 Generally, payments will be made pro-rata, based on the percentage of investments covered by each issuer.
 Contract termination occurs whenever the contract value or market value of the covered investments reaches zero or upon certain events of default.
-If the contract terminates due to issuer default, the issuer will generally be required to pay to the Plan the excess, if any, of contract value over market value on the date of termination.
-If the contract terminates when the market value equals zero, the issuer will pay the excess of contract value over market value to the Plan to the extent necessary for the Plan to satisfy outstanding contract value withdrawal requests.
+If the contract terminates due to issuer default, the issuer will generally be required to pay to the Plan the excess, if any, of contract value over market value over market value to the Plan to the extent necessary for the Plan to satisfy outstanding contract value withdrawal requests.
 Contract termination also may occur by either party upon election and notice.

-The contracts' aggregate fair values were approximately \$2,100,000 and \$12,900,000 higher than the reported contract values at December 31, 2013 and 2012, respectively.
+The contracts' aggregate fair values were approximately \$(2,100,000) and \$2,100,000 higher(less) than the reported contract values at December 31, 2014 and 2013, respectively.